Photo: Cruise Ships tied up in Ketchikan Harbor

 The cruise ship passengers

 (!?).
 Urban planners will tell you pedestrians make for a vibrant city and the cruise ships bring pedestrians.
 And let's face it, we wouldn't have those renovated buildings or the businesses in them without the cruise ships and the business they bring.
-Ketchikan residents shop at Walmart.
+Ketchikan residents have Walmart.
+Tourists have renovated stores.